eligolf/affinity_chess/README.md

 # Other features
 - [X] Simple GUI with drag and drop piece movement.
-- [X] Ability to chose AI level (see AI features below).
-- [X] Ability to play again when game is over.
+- [X] Start up window to set:
-- [X] Restart game when pressing r-key.
-- [X] Undo move with 'z'-key.
+  - Start position (FEN string)
+  - Human or AI opponent.
+  - Play as white or black.
+  - AI level.
 - [X] Sound effects when making a move.

 Future implementation ideas:
-- [ ] Start up window to set initial paramters such as:
-  - Human or AI opponent.
-  - AI level.
-  - Max/min search depth.
-  - Max search time.
-  - AI playing with opening book or not.
-- [ ] Ability to flip board.
-- [ ] Make the GUI larger to include prints of e.g. AI evaluation and the current move log.
+- [ ] Make the GUI larger to include printing e.g. AI evaluation and the current move log.
 - [ ] Different sound for different type of moves (capture piece, castling etc).

 # AI features